Content Audit Template for Refresh Decisions

 What should a content audit template include?

-A useful template should include URL, page type, business role, GA4 data, Search Console data, freshness checks, quality notes, internal-link gaps, recommended action, owner, and next review date.
+A useful template should include URL, page type, business role, GA4 data, Search Console data, freshness checks, quality notes, AI-readability gaps, internal-link gaps, recommended action, owner, and next review date.

 Can Page Refresh AI complete the whole template for me?